trinidadb/fastApi-terraform/README.md

 ## Setup, Deploy, and Destroy

 ### Setup Env Variables
-Add an `.env` file containing your AWS account ID and region.
+Add an `.env` file containing your AWS account ID and region in case you need it.
 Example file:
 ```
 AWS_ACCOUNT_ID=1234567890
 AWS_REGION=ap-southeast-1